AI4ChemS/thermoML/README.md

 ## Data Availability

 The folder in `demo/data` ontains the datasets required for training and testing the models.
 These include dynamic viscosity data for the fluids analyzed in the study.
+In addition to the Excel file, a consolidated **JSON file** is also available for convenience.

+The dataset is organized across multiple sheets/tabs:

+- **data**: Contains the name and SMILES representation of all materials in the dataset.
+- **train_arr_data**: Provides Arrhenius equation coefficients obtained from linear regression on at least five data points for each compound, along with MSE and R² values that quantify the accuracy of the line fit.
+- **train_mu_temp**: Temperature–viscosity data used as the training dataset.
+While viscosity is available at more than five temperatures, five representative points were chosen using quantile-to-median sampling for consistency.
+- **mu_test**: Dynamic viscosity values of the test dataset.
+- **temp_test**: Temperature values at which viscosity was reported for the test dataset.
+- **exp_data**: Contains names, SMILES strings, temperatures, and viscosity values of materials measured in the lab, used as a benchmarking dataset.

 ## Available features of interest